 - Posting the same content without edits can look lazy.
 Those who follow your parish on multiple platforms don’t want to see the same content recycled.
 Instead, they’d like to see uplifting content and events on Facebook, witty banter on Twitter, and beautiful images on Instagram.

-6. Design for Accessibility to improve your digital evangelization strategy
+Design for accessibility to improve your digital evangelism strategy

 One key element is looking at how your key parish social media posts are designed and asking yourself, “Is this piece something that everyone can read or watch with ease?”
 You may have followers and strangers who have difficulty understanding your message because of age, poor eyesight, or other physical handicaps.